-Business events provide a mechanism that lets external systems receive notifications from finance and operations applications.
-In this way, the systems can perform business actions in response to the business events.
+Business events provide a mechanism that lets external systems receive notifications from finance and operations apps.
+In this way, business actions can be performed in response to the business events.

 Business events occur when a business process is run.
 During a business process, users who participate in it perform business actions to complete the tasks that make up the business process.

 A business action that a user performs can be either a workflow action or a non-workflow action.
 Approval of a purchase requisition is an example of a workflow action, whereas confirmation of a purchase order is an example of a non-workflow action.
 Both types of actions can generate business events that external systems can use in integration and notification scenarios.

 Business events can be consumed using Microsoft Power Automate and Azure messaging services.
 Therefore, customers must bring their subscriptions to such assets to use business events.

 Business events must not be considered a mechanism for exporting data.
 By definition, business events are supposed to be lightweight and nimble.
 They aren't intended to carry large payloads to fulfill data export scenarios.